 Asset retirement obligations include, but are not limited to, certain types of environmental issues that are legally required for remediation upon an asset's retirement as well as contractually required asset retirement obligations.
 Conditional asset retirement obligations ("CARO") are legal obligations associated with the retirement of tangible long-lived assets in which the timing and/or method of settlement is conditional on a future event that may or may not be within the control of the entity.
 An entity is required to recognize a liability for the fair value of a conditional asset retirement obligation if the fair value of the liability can be reasonably estimated, even if conditional on a future event.
 The Archdiocese has conditional asset retirement obligations primarily associated with the eventual remediation and abatement of asbestos located within the construct of their administration buildings.
-As of December 31, 2010 and 2009, the Archdiocese recorded a CARO of approximately \$38,000 for both years.
+As of December 31, 2011 and 2010, a liability of approximately \$38,000 is included within accounts payable and accrued expenses in the accompanying statements of financial position.